How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 How Does It Work?

-Airbnb cleaning fees help hosts account for the expenses required to clean and prepare their rentals for their next guests.
-While there is no policy in place, guests will expect your rental to cover basic cleaning chores for them.
+Airbnb cleaning fees cover the expenses required to clean and prepare their rentals for the next guests.
+While there is no policy in place, guests expect your rental to cover basic cleaning chores for them.

 • Sprucing up of the room/rooms